gokultechenthusiast/EmployeeListApp/README.md

 ## Task given

+It took me 2 day's to complete this task.
 1. Fetch the employee’s JSON data from the following URL https://run.mocky.io/v3/3440c30c-8872-4d73-bef5-1a5d33e2ad87
 2. Store the data in the database.
 Once the data is stored, it should always use the data from the database without calling the webservice.